nya3jp/tast/docs/ARCHITECTURE.md

 A proposal was made to upload crash dumps generated during tests to Google servers automatically ([crrev.com/c/2337754](https://crrev.com/c/2337754)).
 The approach had a privacy implication since Tast has many users outside of Google.
-In the end, the feature was implemented in the Chrome OS testing infrastructure.
+In the end, the feature was implemented in the ChromeOS testing infrastructure.
 ***